 Fresh or dried green and red grapevine leaves can be infused as a nutritive herbal tea along with other herbs, like red raspberry leaf or nettle leaves, in tea formulas.

 For storage purposes fresh leaves can either be dried for teas, frozen or pickled to preserve them for use throughout the year.

-> Wild grape leaves are also popular for use as a fresh wrap holder for grilling meat or vegetables.
+Wild grape leaves are also popular for use as a fresh wrap holder when grilling fish, meat or vegetables.